-The soleus is innervated by the ventral rami of S1 and S2 spinal nerves, carried by the tibial nerve into the posterior compartment of the leg.
+The soleus is innervated by the anterior rami of S1 and S2 spinal nerves, carried by the tibial nerve into the posterior compartment of the leg.
 Blood supply is provided by two main branches.
 The superior branch arises from the popliteal artery while the inferior branch arises from peroneal artery (fibular artery) or the posterior tibial artery.
 The peroneal and posterior tibial arteries are direct branches of the popliteal artery and arise in the popliteal fossa.
 Minor accessory arteries may also branch off the peroneal, posterior tibial and lateral sural arteries.

 A clinically important venous plexus is present in the soleus muscle belly.
 Physiologically it contributes to the muscle pump of the lower extremity.
 In pathological circumstances, such as thrombophilia, it constitutes a common site of onset of deep vein thrombosis (DVT).
 Veins follow the arteries of the same name into the popliteal vein.